 Have you moved?
 If we contacted you in 2009 or 2010 to be a participant in this study and you would like to notify us about an address change, please contact us by mail or by telephone at 202-266-4695 or 1-800-211-5272.

 The questionnaire covers a wide range of topics, including the following topics:

 A pilot of this study took place in 2009.
 The full-scale study began in summer 2009 and data collection for the first wave closed at the end of 2010.
-The study group will be sent additional questionnaires over a period of 10 years.
+The study group will be contacted again to complete another health questionnaire.

 Over time, this study will help us to learn even more about the health of recent Veterans.